HomeTriviaFood & CultureSushi

 The word 'sushi' means 'sour rice.'
 The fish is just a topping; sushi is defined by the seasoned rice, not the seafood.

-Most 'spicy tuna' rolls are made with leftover tuna scraps and chili sauce.
+Spicy tuna rolls are typically made with leftover tuna scraps and spicy mayo, rather than high-quality cuts.

 Click to reveal answer ›